cryptopig/Vedant-BlueStamp-Portfolio/index.md

 # Ball Tracking Robot
 Hello!
 I'm Vedant from Adrian C. Wilcox High School.
 My projet is a litter cleaning robot that's designed to clean trash off the sides of streets.
-It's built with a Raspberry Pi, various sensors, and uses Computer Vision to detect various litter pieces apart.
+It's built with a Raspberry Pi, an ultrasonic sensor, webcam, IMU module, and uses Computer Vision to detect various litter pieces apart.

 | **Engineer** | **School** | **Interests** | **Grade** |